Van Life With Your Dog: The Complete 2026 Guide

 Recommended Brands

-- Ruffwear: The gold standard for active dog gear.
-Their harnesses, jackets, boots, and packs are designed for adventure.
+- Ruffwear Grip Trex Boots: The gold standard for active dog paw protection.
+Their harnesses, jackets, boots, and packs are built for real adventure.

 - Kurgo: Good value for car safety equipment and travel gear.